 What is church?

-In these times of lockdown where public buildings/places of worship are currently inaccessible, does that mean that churches are really closed?
-Many churches currently have the slogan “church is not closed, only the building is” on their noticeboards and I recently saw the following cartoon possibly depicting another dimension to the situation:
+During lockdown when public buildings/places of worship were inaccessible, the question arose ‘does that mean that churches are really closed’?
+Many churches used the slogan “church is not closed, only the building is” on their noticeboards and I particularly liked the following cartoon possibly depicting another dimension to the situation:

 It brings to the fore the meaning of the word ‘church’.
 A dictionary definition would refer to it as: “a building for public Christian worship” or “public worship of God in such a building”.